Elementary Handbook

 School Board meetings are open to the public and are generally held on the second and third Monday of the month.
 A full listing of meeting dates can be found on the district website under the School Board tab.
 All meetings are governed by the rules outlined in Board Policy 006.

-Annually the Board of Directors conducts a formal written performance assessment of the Superintendent as required by law and described in policy 312.
+Annually the Board of Directors conducts a formal written performance assessment of the Superintendent as required by law and described in Policy 312.

 Mission of the Brentwood School District